Highlights of Recent Activities

 Ronda Gold Mine

-The Ronda Mine, mined the Ribble quartz vein located immediately east of a portion of the Platinex Shining Tree claims (Fig. 9).
+The Ronda Mine, mined the Ribble quartz vein located partially within a portion of the Platinex Shining Tree claims (Fig. 9).
 The vein was reported to have a north strike and 60o west dip is exposed almost continuously for 440 metres and had an average width of 1.5 metres.
 Two shafts and six levels developed a small portion of the vein with production mainly from the fifth level and upwards.
-Recorded production occurred only in 1939 and amounted to 2,727 oz. gold and 4,830 oz. silver from 24,592 tons for an average grade of 0.11 oz.
+Recorded production occurred only in 1939 and amounted to 2,727 oz. gold and 4,830 oz. silver from 24,592 tons for an average recovered grade of 0.11 oz.
 Au per ton in 1939.
 The mine was closed due to the beginning of the war and the resulting shortage of labour and has never reopened.

 Platinex plans deep drill tests on the Ronda vein (Fig. 10) as high priority targets.